hpcc-systems/Tombolo/tombolo_docs/docs/User-Guides/monitoring/CostMonitoring.md

 # Monitoring Types and Frequency

+### Frequency:

+Cost monitoring runs every hour and analyzes the current day's cost data to determine if thresholds have been exceeded.
+Only costs accumulated during the current calendar day (00:00 to 23:59) are considered when evaluating against the configured thresholds.

+### Monitoring Types:
-As of right now Tombolo only supports one type of cost monitoring
+Tombolo supports two types of cost monitoring:

+- **Cluster Cost Monitoring**: Tracks and analyzes the cost of a cluster or list of clusters across all Workunits.
-- **Aggregated Daily Cost Monitoring**: Tracks cost for a user or list of users for the day, combining all three workunit costs (compile, execute, and file access) across all workunits.
+- **User Cost Monitoring**: Tracks and analyzes cost for a user or list of users across all Workunits for the specified clusters.

+Both monitoring types can be configured to track either individual costs (per cluster/user) or combined costs across multiple clusters/users, allowing for flexible threshold monitoring based on summed resource utilization.

 ---